henrylawson/henrylawson.net/website/_posts/2012-09-15-micro-services.markdown

 *   [Third party components and tools can be easily integrated](http://www.markhneedham.com/blog/2012/12/04/micro-services-plugging-in-3rd-party-components/) in the system using the [Adapter Pattern]({{ site.url }}/the-adapter-pattern), a small _Micro Service_ can be made to wrap over a third party component.
 This will also minimize the systems dependency on the component as it can be easily replaced or removed at a later date.
 *   The entire system is more resilient to failure as it is broken into many collaborating pieces and services can continue working independently.
 The system can recover as soon as soon as failed services come back online - demand is met through auto-scaling solutions for the service.
 *   Parallel development is made easy as teams can work independently once interfaces with other services are decided.
+*	Due to the smaller nature of the code base, ramp up time and understanding of a _Micro Service_ is significantly lower then that of typical Services

+One of the characteristics that I find most powerful about _Micro Services_ is that they focus on a single thing and do it well.
+Having small, well composed services provides you wth a lot of flexibility.
+One of the typical problems in large service oriented achitectures is that services become large and unwieldly, changes become expensive, the domain grows and becomes complicated. _Micro Services_ have a better chance at avoiding these problmes by remaining small.
+By their design they have a smaller domain, a smaller code base and should be cheaper and easier to modify and extend over time.

+One of the caveats of _Micro Services_ is that they can become chatty over the network One means to avoid excessive communication over HTTP is to implement an architecure by slicing _Micro Services_ by User Flow or breaking apart pieces of the Value Stream and not slicing by Domain Verticals.
+For example, when a user purchases a product from a store, the request **should not** bounce between the User, Product, Inventory and Order services, **it should at most hit a single ProductOrder service** which will handle the order and publish the result to another _Micro Service_ which will propogate the order information by means of publication to other _Micro Services_ in the workflow.

+_Micro Services_ are in their infancy, over time more knowledge and experience will be built up around this topic, as it is now though, they are definitely an exciting idea.